Why Get An RV Inspection By A Certified RV Inspector?

 I will inspect and evaluate the power cord, breaker panel, wiring condition, and verify 120 VAC to 12 VDC Converter.
 I will also perform a hot skin test to detect unsafe voltage levels on the RV.
-I will also verify the safe operation of outlets and GFCI receptacles.
+And I’ll also verify the safe operation of outlets and GFCI receptacles.

 I will inspect and record the model, serial number and running hours of the generator.
-I will also check the oil and coolant levels.
+And also check the oil and coolant levels.
 I will start and operate the generator under load, and check the output voltage and frequency.

 Inverter (if installed):